codercat1/agileProject56/README.txt

 -Database integration for persistent data storage

-1. Install the necessary dependencies: copy this line to install the necessary dependencies -> npm install node.js sqlite3 bcrypt multer express express-session ejs
+1. Install the necessary dependencies: copy this line to install the necessary dependencies: npm install node.js sqlite3 bcrypt multer express express-session ejs

-node.js
-sqlite3
-bcrypt
-multer
-express
-express-session
-ejs

 2. Set up the database: Ensure that database.db exists in the root folder.
-If not, create it or migrate the database using the following:
+If not, create it or migrate the database using the following: node database.js
-->  node database.js

 3. Start the server:
-->  npm run start
+npm run start

 After starting the server, you can access the website by navigating to http://localhost:3000 in your browser.